Skip to main content

 How to Lower WACC

 Companies can reduce their weighted average cost by adjusting the capital structure toward cheaper funding sources.
 Issuing debt to replace equity typically lowers the blended rate because after-tax debt costs sit below equity costs in most settings.
-However, too much leverage raises both the interest rate on new borrowing and the risk premium that equity holders demand, eventually pushing the overall cost back up.
+However, too much use raises both the interest rate on new borrowing and the risk premium that equity holders demand, eventually pushing the overall cost back up.

 Improving the firm's credit profile also helps.
 A higher credit rating reduces the yield to maturity on corporate bonds, directly cutting the cost of debt component.
-Steps like generating stronger free cash flows, maintaining steady earnings, and keeping leverage within industry norms can all contribute to a rating upgrade over time.
+Steps like generating stronger free cash flows, maintaining steady earnings, and keeping use within industry norms can all contribute to a rating upgrade over time.

 Reducing operating risk offers another path.
 A business with more predictable revenue streams faces a lower equity risk premium because investors view it as a safer commitment.
 Long-term contracts, geographic diversification, and recurring revenue models all tend to compress the cost of equity and the overall WACC calculation along with it.